Peterborough United F.C.: 2011–2020

+2021–Present

 On 1 May 2021, Peterborough were promoted back to the Championship after an 8-year stay in League One after coming back from 3–0 down to draw 3–3 against rivals Lincoln City following a 96th-minute penalty by Jonson Clarke-Harris.
 On 20 February 2022, Darren Ferguson left Peterborough United for the third time, after offering his resignation to club co-owner Darragh MacAnthony.
 Ferguson left the club in the relegation zone of the Championship, five points from safety.
 At the end of the 2021–22 season, Peterborough were relegated back to League One.
 In the 2022–23 season, Peterborough reached the League One play-offs, but lost in the semi-finals to Sheffield Wednesday.
 Peterborough won the EFL Trophy for the second time in the 2023–24 season, defeating Wycombe Wanderers 2–1 in the final.
 They became the first team to retain the trophy the following season by beating Birmingham City 2–0 in the 2025 final.

-Colours and kits

-Kit manufacturers and sponsors

-Tables of kit suppliers and shirt sponsors appear below: